joakim/kay/README.md

 }
 ```

-Even assignment is a message, implicitly sent to the current cell:
+Assignment is a message, implicitly sent to the current cell:

 ```smalltalk
 answer: 42